-Good circuit board layout is essential for obtaining optimum performance.
-Poor circuit board layout degrades the output voltage ripple; the load, line, and feedback regulation; and the EMI and electromagnetic compatibility performance.
+Good printed circuit board (PCB) layout is essential for obtaining optimum performance.
+Poor PCB layout degrades the output voltage ripple; the load, line, and feedback regulation; and the EMI and electromagnetic compatibility performance.
 For optimum layout, refer to the following guidelines:

 - Use separate analog and power ground planes.
 Connect the ground reference of sensitive analog circuitry, such as the output voltage divider component and the compensation and frequency resistor, to analog ground.
 In addition, connect the ground references of power components, such as input and output capacitors, to power ground.
-Connect both ground planes to the exposed pad of the ADP2441. - Place one end of the input capacitor as close as possible to the VIN pin, and connect the other end to the closest power ground plane. - Place a high frequency filter capacitor between the VIN and PGND pins, as close as possible to the PGND pin. - VCC is the internal regulator output.
-Place a 1 μ F capacitor between the VCC and AGND pins and another 1 μ F capacitor between the VCC and PGND pins.
+Connect both ground planes to the exposed pad of the ADP2442. - Place one end of the input capacitor as close as possible to the VIN pin, and connect the other end to the closest power ground plane. - Place a high frequency filter capacitor between the VIN and PGND pins, as close as possible to the PGND pin. - VCC is the internal regulator output.
+Place a 1 μF capacitor between the VCC and AGND pins and another 1 μF capacitor between the VCC and PGND pins.
 Place the capacitors as close as possible to the pins. - Ensure that the high current loop traces are as short and wide as possible.
-Make the high current path from C{IN} through L, C{OUT}, and the power ground plane back to C{IN} as short as possible.
-To accomplish this, ensure that the input and output capacitors share a common power ground plane.
-In addition, make the high current path from the PGND pin through L and C{OUT} back to the power ground plane as short as possible.
-To do this, ensure that the PGND pin is tied to the PGND plane as close as possible to the input and output capacitors (see Figure 66). - Connect the ADP2441 exposed pad to a large copper plane to maximize its power dissipation capability. - Place the feedback resistor divider network as close as possible to the FB pin to prevent noise pickup.
-The length of the trace connecting the top of the feedback resistor divider to the output must be as short as possible while being kept away from the high current traces and switch node to avoid noise pickup.
-Place an analog ground plane on either side of the FB trace to further reduce noise pickup.
+Make the high current path from $C{\rm IN}$ through L, $C{\rm OUT}$ , and the power ground plane back to $C{\rm IN}$ as short as possible.
+To accomplish this, ensure that the input and output capacitors share a common power ground plane. - Make the high current path from the PGND pin through L and COUT back to the power ground plane as short as possible.
+To do this, ensure that the PGND pin is tied to the PGND plane as close as possible to the input and output capacitors (see Figure 70). - Connect the ADP2442 exposed pad to a large copper plane to maximize its power dissipation capability. - Place the feedback resistor divider network as close as possible to the FB pin to prevent noise pickup.
+Keep the length of the trace connecting the top of the feedback resistor divider to the output as short as possible and, to avoid noise pickup, also keep it away from the high current traces and switch node.
+Place an analog ground plane on either side of the FB trace, further reducing noise pickup.

-- The placement and routing of the compensation components are critical for optimum performance of ADP2441.
+- The placement and routing of the compensation components are critical for optimum performance of ADP2442.
 Place the compensation components as close as possible to the COMP pin.
-Use 0402 sized compensation components to allow closer placement, which in turn reduces parasitic noise.
-Surround the compensation components with AGND to prevent noise pickup. - The FREQ pin is sensitive to noise; therefore, the frequency resistor should be located as close as possible to the FREQ pin and should be routed with minimal trace length.
-The small signal components should be grounded to the analog ground path.
+Use 0402 sized compensation components to allow closer placement, which in turn reduces parasitic noise. - Surround the compensation components with AGND to prevent noise pickup. - The FREQ pin is sensitive to noise; therefore, place the frequency resistor as close as possible to the FREQ pin and route it with minimal trace length. - Ground the small signal components to the analog ground path.